ArturoAmaya/CSE110Lab1/index.md

 # Hi!
 I'm Arturo Amaya*.
 I'm 21.
 I'm a Computer Engineering major here at UCSD.

-Sections of this document:
-Cat pics
-About
-Some stuff I like
-Some stuff I want to try

 #### Have a free cat picture first:
 This is a picture of my cat: